Synapse

 • Postsynaptic Neuron: The neuron receiving the signal.

-• Synaptic Cleft: The small gap between the presynaptic and postsynaptic neurons
+• Synaptic Cleft: The small gap between the presynaptic and postsynaptic neurons.

-Types of Synapses:
+Types of Synapse:

-Types of Synapses
+Types of Synapse

 • Electrical signals trigger the release of neurotransmitters.